JEREMY-MK89/Local-Services-Directory-Platform/README.md

 **MVP (Minimum Viable Product)**

-*User Registration: Users can sign up and create an account on the platform.
+•	Users can sign up for an account, log in, and log out.
-*Service Listings: The platform displays listings of various local services available, such as saloons, car washes, laundry services, delivery services, etc.
+•	Users can view a list of available local services (clinics, salons, shopping malls, schools, banking services) in their area and their respective reviews.
+•	Users can create reviews for specific services.
+•	Users can modify or delete reviews they've left.
+•	Users can create listings for new services.
+•	Stretch Features:
+•	Users can view services on a map.
-*Search Functionality: Users can search for specific services based on categories, locations, or keywords.
+•	Users can search for services based on their distance from their location.
-*User Reviews and Ratings: Users can leave reviews and ratings for the services they have used.
-*Responsive Design: The application is responsive and accessible on different devices.
-*User Authentication: Secure authentication and authorization mechanisms are implemented for user accounts.
-*Admin Dashboard: An admin dashboard is available to manage user accounts, services, and reviews.
+•	Users can filter services based on their average rating or category.

-**Technologies Used**
+**Languages Used**

-*Flask: Backend framework for developing the application.
-*SQLAlchemy: ORM for database management.
-*SQLite: Database for storing application data.
-*HTML/CSS/JavaScript: Frontend technologies for the user interface.
-*Bootstrap: Frontend framework for responsive design.
-*WTForms*: Form validation and user input handling.
-*JWT Authentication: JSON Web Tokens for user authentication.
-*Git/GitHub: Version control and collaboration platform.
+REACT JS
+Back-End Interface: Sqlalchemy-SQLITE

 **Project Structure**
 project-Local service Platform/